teplyiswiter/cpm/wp-content/plugins/add-to-any/README.txt

 = Wide Support =

-* Over 9 years of active development
+* Over 10 years of development
-* Over 5 million downloads
+* Over 5.5 million downloads
 * Translated into dozens of languages
 * Ongoing support from the community